 7 – Visit Qaumajuq and the Winnipeg Art Gallery

 The Winnipeg Art Gallery is also known by its WAG acronym.
-Only a fraction of the WAG’s broad collection of approximately 30,000 artworks are on public display.
+Only a fraction of the WAG’s broad collection of approximately 30,000 artworks is on public display.

 Landscapes by the Group of Seven feature as part of the WAG’s collection of Canadian art.

 The angular modern building stands on Memorial Boulevard.

 Qaumajuq, which connects to the WAG, displays works from the world’s largest public collection of Inuit modern and contemporary art.
 Designed by architect Michael Maltzan, Qaumajuq opened in March 2021.